 - Pell Grant alone is not enough to cover the full cost of attending classes in the summer.

 - Eligible students may receive up to three Pell awards in one academic year.

-- The maximum timeframe that students may receive Federal Pell Grant is the equivalent of twelve full-time semesters.
-One full-time semester of Pell equals 50%.
+- The maximum timeframe that students may receive Federal Pell Grant is the equivalent of twelve full-time semesters, or 6 years; one full-time semester of Pell equals 50%.

-You can check for your remaining eligibility level online by logging on to nslds.ed.gov using your FSA ID.
-View your Lifetime Eligibility Units (LEU) on the Financial Aid Review page.
-Receiving Pell during Summer 19 will count towards your Pell LEU.
+Receiving Pell during the summer will count towards your Pell LEU.
 Make sure you are only taking the classes needed for graduation to maximize your Pell Grant.

 Minimum Credits for Summer Pell Grant

-- If you enrolled full-time (12+ credits) and received the full-time Pell Grant amount for fall 2018 and spring 2019, you must enroll at least half-time (6+ credits) in summer classes to receive a summer Pell Grant.
+- If you enrolled full-time (12+ credits) and received the full-time Pell Grant amount for fall and spring, you must enroll at least half-time (6+ credits) in summer classes to receive a summer Pell Grant.

-- If you enrolled part-time fall 2018 or spring 2019, there is no minimum credit requirement to receive a summer Pell Grant (unless required by your EFC).
+- If you enrolled part-time in fall or spring, there is no minimum credit requirement to receive a summer Pell Grant (unless required by your EFC).
 You can use the remainder of your annual Pell Grant amount during summer with no minimum credit requirement.

 Pell Grant Amount Depends on Enrollment

 Your summer Pell Grant amount will depend on the number of credits you are registered in, as well as your Pell Lifetime Eligibility Units (LEU).